OpenGVLab/InternVL/README.md

 ## News 🚀🚀🚀

 - `2024/11/14`: We introduce [MMPR](https://huggingface.co/datasets/OpenGVLab/MMPR), a high-quality, large-scale multimodal reasoning preference dataset, and [MPO](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat/shell/internvl2.0_mpo), an effective preference optimization algorithm.
 The resulting model, [InternVL2-8B-MPO](https://huggingface.co/OpenGVLab/InternVL2-8B-MPO), achieves an accuracy of 67.0 on MathVista.
-Please refer to our [project page](https://internvl.github.io/blog/2024-11-14-InternVL-2.0-MPO/) and [document](https://internvl.readthedocs.io/en/latest/internvl2.0/preference_optimization.html) for more details.
-Our paper is coming soon.
+Please refer to our [paper](https://arxiv.org/abs/2411.10442), [project page](https://internvl.github.io/blog/2024-11-14-InternVL-2.0-MPO/) and [document](https://internvl.readthedocs.io/en/latest/internvl2.0/preference_optimization.html) for more details.
 - `2024/10/21`: We release the Mini-InternVL series.
 These models achieve impressive performance with minimal size: the 4B model achieves 90% of the performance with just 5% of the model size.
 For more details, please check our [project page](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat/shell/mini_internvl) and [document](https://internvl.readthedocs.io/en/latest/internvl2.0/domain_adaptation.html).
 - `2024/08/01`: The [Chartmimic](https://chartmimic.github.io/) team evaluated the InternVL2 series models on their benchmark.
 The InternVL2-26B and 76B models achieved the top two performances among open-source models, with the InternVL2 76B model surpassing GeminiProVision and exhibiting comparable results to Claude-3-opus.
 - `2024/08/01`: InternVL2-Pro achieved the SOTA performance among open-source models on the [CharXiv](https://charxiv.github.io/#leaderboard) dataset, surpassing many closed-source models such as GPT-4V, Gemini 1.5 Flash, and Claude 3 Sonnet.